Katapult Firmware

 Katapult Firmware Description

-Katapult was originally named CanBoot and later renamed to Katapult.
+Katapult was originally named CanBoot, and later renamed to Katapult

-- Advantages: Quickly double-click the reset button or power off twice in quick succession to enter Katapult firmware, at which point an LED on the motherboard will blink.
+- Advantages: Quickly double-press the reset button or power cycle twice to enter Katapult firmware, during which the LED on the motherboard will blink.

 - Katapult firmware can only be used to flash firmware and cannot connect to Klipper!!!